secretGeek/today-i-learned-staging/git/delete_old_branches.md

-When I merge a pull request back into main, I delete the branch on the server
+When I merge a pull request back into `main`, I delete the branch on the server

 But that doesn't delete it locally.